Aaron98990/ways-of-the-game/misconduct.md

 Players give information on how they want the game called.
 Take it in sometimes.

 If you respond publically (usually not needed even for statements disguised as questions), wait 1-2 seconds/pause before responding, keep your response extremely brief (1-3 words) or use gestures only.
 No need to respond again (including with clever comebacks) or be sucked into an argument/lecture.
 Just walk away and restart play/leave.
 Do not say "I think" or "I thought" as it conveys uncertainity, say "I have" or "I called" or use no filler.
 Match officials should say less than more as the more they say, the more they will be misheard, misunderstood/misinterpreted, or contradict themselves or another match official.
-Also, particiapnts are more emotional and exhausted than logical.
+Also, participants are more emotional and exhausted than logical.

 An assistant referee should keep their eyes on the field of play when talking to someone in the technical area.

 You should be walking when talking unless there needs to be an extended conversation (rare).
-If there needs to be a private extended conversation with someone, stand side to side with them instead of face to face leads to a more confrontational/emotional attitute.
+If there needs to be a private extended conversation with someone, stand side to side with them instead of face to face leads to a more confrontational/emotional attitude.

 Complaining =/= call is wrong.
 No Complaining =/= call is correct.
-Some players and teams are more vocal than others, esspecially when a team expects to win.
+Some players and teams are more vocal than others, especially when a team expects to win.

 In youth games, if the referee allows a team official on the field for an injured player, the referee should move away from the injured player and not be in the path of the team official to avoid unneeded conversation.

 Inexperienced participants may take offense to some normal soccer things (contact or common foul or getting a card).
 Best to manage this (ideally without cards).
-It's like a foreiner thinking the DMV is racist when everyone else knows and has the expectation that customer service is not good there, not racism.
+It's like a foreigner thinking the DMV is racist when everyone else knows and has the expectation that customer service is not good there, not racism.

-Any conversation before, during, or after the match with a non-nuetral person like a coach or spectator should not occur in the referee locker room or within 10 yards the crew put there stuff unless on field of play.
+Any conversation before, during, or after the match with a non-neutral person like a coach or spectator should not occur in the referee locker room or within 10 yards the crew put there stuff unless on field of play.
 This allows one to walk away with a buffer and provides a clear signal the conversation is over.

 After the match or end of half, just leave. "you are terrible" or other short one sentence phrase someone privately says behind you or while passing does not rise to dissent for me.